NicholasVirgil/azure-network-protocols/README.md

 <img src="https://i.imgur.com/ywrHP61.png" height="80%" width="80%" alt="Virtual Machine"/>
 </p>
 <p>
 Here we are going to create our first virtual machine within Azure.
-Our first virtual machine is going to be a Windows 10 VM.
+Our first virtual machine is going to be a Windows 10 VM called VM1, and the username is going to be my first name and last initial, "NicholasV".
 </p>
 <br />